tuyen-truong/ruby/README.md

-# ruby
-About Ruby in Vietnamese
+# About Ruby in Vietnamese